Cookies help us deliver our services.

 From here you can capture the entire iconic city from directly opposite St Mark’s Square and the Doge’s Palace.

-On the opposite side of the island, Cannaregio is where you’ll see the real everyday Venice, where clothes hang out from windows on washing lines to dry and children run through the streets on their way to school.
+On the opposite side of the island, Cannaregio is where you’ll see the real Venice.
+Here you’ll find clothes hanging out from windows on washing lines to dry as children run through the streets on their way to school.

 A leisurely stroll along the Fondamenta della Misericordia, reveals a part of Venice that operates at a far slower pace.